William-Hortone/FigmaToCode-Challenge-Week1-William-Hortone/README.md

 ##  This project is a challenge launched on LinkedIn and Twitter involving various frontend developers.
 The goal is to integrate 5 different Figma designs.
 This is the first design.

-### Want to see wwhat I did ? https://william-hortone.netlify.app/
+### Want to see what I did ? https://william-hortone.netlify.app/

 ### Want to run the code ?
   Clone and run npm install